-What is Early Childhood Education?
+What Does it Mean to Study Early Childhood Education?

-As an early childhood education major, you might enjoy a variety of career options after you graduate.
-Professionals may work with children of different age groups, depending on their specialty; the age range covered usually goes from birth to age 8 or so (third grade).
-An early childhood education major enjoys the opportunity for employment in a field that dramatically shapes and influences the lives of children.
+Early childhood education professionals may work with children of different age groups, depending on their specialty.
+Generally speaking, early childhood education covers age ranges from birth to about age 8.
+Earning an early childhood education degree offers employment opportunities in a field that dramatically shapes and influences the lives of children.
 Early childhood educators enjoy teaching and are capable of teaching skills using a variety of instructional methods.
 They are flexible, and enjoy an autonomous work environment.
-Above all, professionals in the field of early childhood education must have a true love of young people.
+Above all, professionals in the field must have a true love of young people.

-Early Childhood Education Degree Programs
+Types of Early Childhood Education Degrees

-Certificates and Associate Degrees in Early Childhood Education
+Certificate Programs in Early Childhood Education

-To enroll in a certificate or associate degree program in early childhood education, you must have either a high school diploma or GED equivalent.
-The certificate or diploma is a short course of study that teaches basic professional and industry-specific skills.
-An early childhood education certificate will prepare you for an entry-level career in a daycare facility or in a similar childcare setting.
+To enroll in an early childhood education certificate program, you typically need either a high school diploma or GED equivalent.
+Certificate and diploma programs are short courses of study that teach basic professional- and industry-specific skills.
+An early childhood education certificate can help you learn skills relevant to an entry-level childcare career, such as a position in a daycare facility.
+Courses may include: